webmin/authentic-theme/.github/ISSUE_TEMPLATE.md

 Before posting an issue, please search through README.md and closed/opened issues to make sure that the answer to your questions hasn't been answered/discussed already.

-Please make sure that you have latest theme (18.04) and Webmin (1.801) versions installed.
+Please make sure that you have latest theme (18.05) and Webmin (1.801) versions installed.

 Provide the following information:
 * What is your server-side OS and its version?
 * What is your client-side OS, browser and its versions?
+* What are the steps to reproduce the issue